 We are grateful to Tomaso Poggio and Hisanao Akima for their insightful advice and warm encouragement.
 We thank Shinichi Matsumoto and Shioe Kuramochi for their assistance to create CarsCG and DAISO-10 datasets, respectively.
-This work was supported by Fujitsu Limited (Contract No. 40008819 and 40009105) and by the Center for Brains, Minds and Machines (funded by NSF STC award CCF-1231216).
-PS and XB are supported by the R01EY020517 grant from the National Eye Institute (NIH).
+This work was supported by Fujitsu Limited (Contract No. 40008819 and 40009105) and by the Center for Brains, Minds and Machines funded by NSF (National Science Foundation) STC (Science and Technology Centers) award CCF-1231216.
+PS and XB are partially supported by the R01EY020517 grant from the National Eye Institute (NIH), and SM and HP are partially funded by NSF grant IIS-1901030.